top of page

 What to Expect

 Worried about performing postures?
 Don't be!
 Many clients have never done yoga before, and for some, physical yoga practices are not possible due to illness or injury.
-Yoga at Home offers you a level of safety, customization, privacy, convenience, and specific consideration that is not possible in a public group class at a yoga studio.
+Yoga therapy offers you a level of safety, customization, privacy, convenience, and specific consideration that is not possible in a public group class at a yoga studio.
 Adaptive Yoga for special needs and supporting accommodations are always available.
 If you can breathe, you can do yoga!

 The 90-minute Yoga Therapy Intake Session is an opportunity to discuss your situation in depth in a supportive and comfortable setting.
 Receive an honest initial assessment of whether Yoga Therapy is likely to help, and your expected investment.
 This discussion usually includes an estimated number, frequency and duration of appointments, and the time you might expect to spend on home practices.
 For those with communication challenges or those under 18, a trusted advocate, partner or parent is encouraged to attend the Intake Session with you.